mnas4946/FormIQ_AICoach/README.md

 An AI-powered web application for physiotherapy rehabilitation with real-time pose detection, automatic rep counting, and form feedback.

 **Note:** While the system can run on Windows or Linux, the prototype performs best on macOS.
-The UI on the working prototype (not frontend UI) is smoother, webcam is faster, and text-to-speech feedback works reliably without glitches.
+The UI on the working prototype (not frontend demo) is smoother, webcam is faster, and text-to-speech feedback works reliably without glitches.

 ## ✨ Features